Stocks and bitcoin jump after Trump's victory. So do worries about inflation as Dow surges 1,500

 “Trump keeps openly telling people that he will increase tariffs not just on China but with every trade partner,” said Andrzej Skiba, head of BlueBay U.S. Fixed Income at RBC Global Asset Management.
 “We’re talking 10% tariffs across all global partners.
 This is a big deal because this could add 1% to inflation.
 If you add 1% to next year’s inflation numbers, we should say bye to rate cuts.”

-A drop-off in immigration could also push companies to raise wages for workers faster, which in turn could put more upward pressure on inflation.
+A drop-off in immigration could also mean a crunch of available workers for employers, which could force companies to raise wages for workers faster and put more upward pressure on inflation.

 Expectations for interest rate cuts, MUDDLED